NoortjeVM/Databases-Project/README.md

 Replace `username` and `password` with your MySQL username and password.

 ### 5. Initialize Database
 The database tables will be created automatically when you first run the application.
-Sample data will also be seeded automatically.
+Sample data will also be seeded automatically, using Fake for e.g. customer names and adresses.
+The sample menu items and ingredients where generated using ChatGPT (since fake can't generate realistic data for for instance pizza names).

 ---